PhantomCS777/COP290-Subtask3/README.md

 Each trading strategy is encapsulated in its own pair of source and header files (`.cpp` and `.h`), promoting modularity and ease of maintenance.

-Each strategy file contains a function (or a set of functions) that takes stock data and relevant parameters as input and outputs trading decisions.
+Each strategy file contains the function `<strategy>(data,input)` that takes stock data and relevant parameters as input and outputs trading decisions.
+Data is of type `std::vector<StockData>` and input is of `Input` type.

 ### Execution Flow
-The `main.cpp` file serves as the entry point for the program, handling command-line arguments and orchestrating the execution of the selected trading strategy.
-It demonstrates the use of OpenMP for parallel execution in the `BEST_OF_ALL` strategy, which concurrently runs multiple strategies to determine the most profitable one.

-### Output Generation
+The parameters provided by the command line are used by the `data_gen.py` to generate one or two `.csv` that is then digested by `main.cpp` into a `std::vector<StockData>` that is used by the strategies.
+The `main.cpp` file orchestrates the execution of the selected trading strategy.The output files are written by calling their `.write(<true/false>)` method.

+Some points worth mentioning :

+**Output Generation**
-The `Output` class or struct appears to be responsible for writing the results of the trading strategies to the filesystem.
-This includes:
+The `Output` class is responsible for writing the results of the trading strategies to the filesystem.

-- Writing the daily cash flow to `daily_cashflow.csv`.
-- Writing the final profit and loss to `final_pnl.txt`.
-- Writing order statistics to either `order_statistics.csv` or `order_statistics_1.csv` and `order_statistics_2.csv` for pair strategies.

 The `write` function in the `Output` class checks the `is_pair` flag to determine the correct output format, which suggests a design with attention to the different requirements of single stock strategies versus pairs trading strategies.

-### Main Function Parameters
-The `main` function's usage of command-line arguments to set up the `Input` structure or class instance indicates a design that supports a variety of runtime configurations for different strategies, making the simulation flexible and dynamic.

-### Error Handling
+ **Error Handling**
 The data reading function `readStockPrice` includes basic error handling to check if the file is open, demonstrating the robustness of the design in terms of input validation.

-### Modular Design
-Overall, the project's design emphasizes modularity, with each strategy implemented as a separate, interchangeable component.
-This structure allows for easy addition, removal, or modification of strategies without affecting the core functionality of the simulation.